The Dual Role of Low-Weight Pauli Propagation: A Flawed Simulator but a Powerful Initializer for Variational Quantum Algorithms: Universality and Robustness of LWPP-initialized optimization

-To test the generality and robustness of the LWPP initialization strategy, we performed an identical analysis on the ferromagnetic Heisenberg model.
-This model is defined by the same Hamiltonian structure as in Eq.~\eqref{eq:heisenberg_hamiltonian} of the main text, but with ferromagnetic couplings: $J_x = -1.0$, $J_y = -0.8$, and $J_z = -0.5$.
+To test the generality and robustness of the LWPP initialization strategy, we performed an identical analysis on the ferromagnetic Heisenberg XYZ model.
+This model is defined by the same Hamiltonian structure as in the main text, but with ferromagnetic couplings: $J_x = -1.0$, $J_y = -0.8$, and $J_z = -0.5$.
 These negative couplings favor parallel spin alignment, making the model's ground state physically distinct from its antiferromagnetic counterpart.
-We repeated the head-to-head comparison between direct near-identity optimization and the LWPP-initialized approach across the same range of lattice sizes and circuit depths.
+We repeated the head-to-head comparison between direct near-identity optimization and the LWPP-initialized approach across the same range of lattice sizes and circuit depths, with both strategies started from the same near-identity parameter distribution.

 The results, summarized in Fig.~\ref{fig:ferro_stats}, confirm that the advantages of our method are not specific to the antiferromagnetic case.
 Despite the different physics, the LWPP pre-optimization provides a substantial and systematic improvement.
-Panels (a-d) show that LWPP initialization consistently achieves a higher final accuracy.
-Furthermore, panels (e-h) demonstrate a dramatic optimization speedup, with the LWPP-initialized runs reaching the target accuracy in a small fraction of the iterations required by the direct method.
-This confirms that LWPP initialization is a powerful and versatile tool for accelerating VQA across different models.
+Panels (a-d) show that LWPP-initialized optimization consistently achieves a higher final accuracy.
+Furthermore, panels (e-h) demonstrate a dramatic optimization speedup, with the LWPP-initialized runs reaching the target accuracy in a small fraction of the iterations on quantum hardware required by the direct method.
+This confirms that LWPP initialization is a powerful and versatile tool for accelerating variational quantum algorithms (VQA) across different models.